 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Language link tool being used by Y1 children as a pilot cohort for the project.
+Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered as part of our morning interventions and recovery.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Buying in a teacher time to lead school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Reading Eggs - supports phonic strategies and whole word reading for pupils.
+Phonics Toolkit Strand Education Endowment Foundation EEF 2 Buying in a teacher time to lead school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4
+Targeted support at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4